Nebraska Personal Injury Laws and Liability Rules

 Can the Statute of Limitations Deadline Be Extended In Nebraska?

-• has a mental disorder, or
+• suffering from a mental disorder, or

-• is imprisoned.
+• imprisoned.

 Where Do I File a Personal Injury Lawsuit In Nebraska?

 An attorney can handle the ins and outs of filing your personal injury lawsuit.
-But in general, most personal injury lawsuits are filed in District Court, the branch of Nebraska's court system that has jurisdiction over most civil lawsuits.
-There are 12 judicial districts in the state.
+But in general, most personal injury lawsuits are filed in District Court, the branch of Nebraska's court system that has the authority to hear and decide most civil lawsuits.
+There are twelve judicial districts in the state.
 The district for the county where the person you're suing lives is typically the right place to file your case.
-Learn more about how to file a personal injury lawsuit.

 What If You Share Fault for Your Injury In Nebraska?